 An approved helmet must be worn at all times while cycling during the event.

-A successful Flèches-USA team ride counts as 360 KM in ACP and RUSA Distance Awards, even if a longer distance was covered in the 24 hours.
+A successful Flèches-USA team ride counts as 360 KM distance credit towards RUSA and ACP awards, even if a longer distance was covered in the 24 hours.

 The start time and starting place approved with the team's registration must be used.
 Event officials or RUSA officers may be on hand to officially supervise the start.
 All team members must have their route cards in their possession at all times during the ride and must present their route cards to all officials making such a demand.

 At least 25 km must have been ridden within the last two hours of the event.
 At the end of the 22nd hour of the ride, the exact time, elapsed distance and the location of the team must be noted on each route card.
-The location shall be verified by the signature and/or stamp of a local merchant, official, etc., or - if the organizer is allowing photo controls - by a timestamped photo showing the team member(s) and an identifying landmark.
-A business receipt imprinted with the time, date and location will also be accepted.
-This could be an automated receipt such as from an ATM machine, so long as time, date, and location are shown.
-A verification by postcard is acceptable, but only when no local businesses are open.
-(In the case of a postcard verification, all members of the team (or those still riding together) must sign the postcard.)
+The location shall be verified by proof of passage option described in Article 8.
 Failure to follow this requirement subjects team members to possible disqualification.

 In the event that the 22 hour point is reached where no verification is available, the time, distance, and location of the team shall be noted by the team members on their route card and verification must be obtained at the next available location along the route.